Promoting Healthy Eye Growth & Development

 We provide customized eye exam schedules for all of our patients, including children.

-Most children need an eye exam at age 5 or 6, just before starting first grade.
+We see children 7 years and older but will take patients as young as 5 years old.
 From then on, the American Optometric Association recommends annual eye exams until age 18—though children with specific conditions may need to visit us more often.

 What Happens in a Children’s Eye Exam?